upsun/devcenter/dev/content/videos/mOAJIjGfGSs.md

 * Characteristics of an unhealthy team
 * Poor communication, misalignment, and lack of trust

-20:11 - Failed Delivery Example: Upson Trials
+20:11 - Failed Delivery Example: Upsun Trials
 * Case study of a failed initiative
-* Challenges and lessons learned from the Upson trials
+* Challenges and lessons learned from the Upsun trials

-22:05 - What Went Wrong with Upson Trials: Engineering Perspective
+22:05 - What Went Wrong with Upsun Trials: Engineering Perspective
-* Engineering challenges during the Upson trials
+* Engineering challenges during the Upsun trials
 * Technical debt and communication gaps

-24:06 - What Went Wrong with Upson Trials: Product Design Perspective
+24:06 - What Went Wrong with Upsun Trials: Product Design Perspective
-* Design challenges during the Upson trials
+* Design challenges during the Upsun trials
 * Misalignment and unclear implementation

-25:33 - What Went Wrong with Upson Trials: Product Management Perspective
+25:33 - What Went Wrong with Upsun Trials: Product Management Perspective
-* Product management challenges during the Upson trials
+* Product management challenges during the Upsun trials
 * Lack of ownership and unclear scope

 27:09 - Successful Example: Flexible Resources